crystal-lang/crystal-book/docs/guides/concurrency.md

 The definitions of "concurrency" and "parallelism" sometimes get mixed up, but they are not the same.

-A concurrent system is one that can be in charge of many tasks, although not necessarily it is executing them at the same time.
+A concurrent system is one that can be in charge of many tasks, although not necessarily executing them at the same time.
 You can think of yourself being in the kitchen cooking: you chop an onion, put it to fry, and while it's being fried you chop a tomato, but you are not doing all of those things at the same time: you distribute your time between those tasks.
 Parallelism would be to stir fry onions with one hand while with the other one you chop a tomato.

 At the moment of this writing, Crystal has concurrency support but not parallelism: several tasks can be executed, and a bit of time will be spent on each of these, but two code paths are never executed at the same exact time.